thuml/AutoTimes/README.md

 ## Prolonged Lookbacks

-As language models can generally give more accurate answers with a longer context, the performance of AutoTimes is generally improving with the more available lookback observations, which is highly desired in real-world applications.
+As language models can generally give more accurate answers with a longer context, **the performance of AutoTimes is generally improving with the more available lookback observations**, which is highly desired in real-world applications.

 <p align="center">
 <img src="./figures/lookback.png" alt="" height = "350" align=center />